God’s Unconditional Love

 He boldly states the ending result of this necessary grievance will reveal something much greater.
 This is because God’s overall commitment towards His people, due to His Word, will somehow assure a spectacular end to this otherwise very disappointing section of the story.
 Paul later in Romans quotes these verses to prove His faithfulness to Israel.
 The Lord’s love perpetuates into the distant future and will wipe away the memories of the periods of chastisement.

-Old and New Testament Chastisement
+Chastisement in Old and New Testament

 God revealed His magnificent (2 Peter 1:4) promises early on, hinting of His everlasting commitment to His chosen people, not only by the creation of mankind but the creation of the institution of marriage (Eph 5:32).
 But sin had entered the picture, requiring the Father’s corrective mode.